gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/analyzing-decision-strategies.md

 $$ℙ(X=u)=∑_{s∈S^Z∣\mathcal{U}(s)=u} p(s),\quad ∀u∈\mathcal{U}^∗.$$

-From the utility distribution, we can calculate the cumulative utility distribution, statistics such as expected value, standard deviation, skewness and kurtosis, and risk metrics such as value-at-risk and conditional value-at-risk.
+From the utility distribution, we can calculate the cumulative distribution, statistics, and risk measures.
+The relevant statistics are expected value, standard deviation, skewness and kurtosis.
+Risk measures focus on the conditional value-at-risk (CVaR), also known as, expected shortfall.

 ## State Probabilities